 The Tichoukt Massif is the third highest ridgeline in the Middle Atlas Mountains of Morocco after Bou Naceur (3,340 m) and Jebel Moussa ou Salah/Bou Iblane (3,172 m and 3,081 m respectvely) though it easily has the steepest and most impressive north faces.
 Limestone cliff bands guard the summits of this massif from the north and vary from grey to red in color, with Oak and Atlas Cedar interspersed on hanging balconies.
 Below, talus slopes give way to Cedar stands and thick, though narrow, bands of Oak and Juniper forest.
 Wild boar, Barbary Maques and Quail are some of the more prominent species that live in these forests.
-The southern slopes fall away more gently - rocky barren expanses with a few eerie looking Cedar stands -- grey bones telling the story of former lush mountain forests.
+The southern slopes fall away more gently - rocky barren expanses with a few eerie looking Cedar stands -- grey bones telling the story of a former glory.
 Snow covers these peaks each year though the season is shorter with most if not all the snow having melted away by late March or early April.

 BOULMANE (southwest of the Massif)

 From Fes, take R503 south through the city of Sefrou all the way to Boulmane.
 You can get a Grand Taxi from Fes to Sefrou (by the Winxo Gas Station at the beginning of Route de Sefrou) changing taxi's there to continue on to Boulmane.

 SKOURA M'DEZ (northeast of the Massif):